String Pedagogy, M.M.

 Students must pass all three sections.
 A score of 70% or better must be achieved in the identification section, and a "pass" or "weak pass" must be achieved in the "mystery" selection and the score analysis section.

 The examination is administered approximately ten times each year.
 Students notify the music graduate secretary no later than one week prior to the requested examination administration date.

 For examination dates, visit the Graduate Music Examination Schedule page on Boyer's website.

 Final Pedagogy Project:

-The final pedagogy project is based on a subject determined with the major advisor, and may take the form of a lecture/recital, teaching demonstration, research paper, article, or method book.
+The final pedagogy project is based upon a subject determined with the major advisor, and should culminate in the presentation of a lecture/recital.
+The culminating presentation may vary, but may take the form of a lecture/recital, teaching demonstration, research paper, article, or method book.

-Faculty members in the Department of Instrumental Studies grade the final project.
+Faculty members in the Department of Instrumental Ensembles grade the final project.